BatistaCo-Pedro/Csharp-To-Pseudo/README.md

 Welcome to the **C# to Pseudo Code Converter** project!
 This tool aims to take C# code snippets and output a language-agnostic pseudo code version.
 Eventually, this converter will be integrated into [Gainliner.com](https://gainliner.com) to help visualize code logic and aid in learning or documentation.

+> :warning: **This project is currently in a very early stage and it does not work as intended** - please give it some time.

 ---

 ## Table of Contents